-These provisions as to the maintenance charge and Maintenance Fund shall continue in effect unless changed in the manner and at the time or times here in above provided for in Section V.2 below or for effecting changes in the restrictive covenants herein above set forth.
+These provisions as to the maintenance charge and Maintenance Fund shall continue in effect unless changed in the manner and at the time or times here in above provided for in Article V Section 2 below or for effecting changes in the Covenants.

 V.